JoeyStrandnes/Automatic-Wifi-Turntable-with-Esp8266/README.md

   - 3.5 mm male headphone connetor with microphone pin (4-pin)
   - 600 Ω resistor
   - NPN transistor (BC547C)
+  - Two screws and two nuts
   - Some cables
+  - And a file or sand paper
 ```

 ## Schematic